Sheriff’s office: Body of missing child found in Mississippi River

 The sheriff’s office recovered the woman’s body Saturday night.

+The child’s body was found about 500 yards away from where the two people went underwater.

-The sheriff’s office says the identities of the victims have not been confirmed at this time.
+The sheriff’s office said the identities of the victims have not been confirmed at this time.

-Read more: One person dead, child missing after going underwater in Mississippi River
+“Please stay out of the Mississippi River,” Lt.
+Buckner said.
+“The river is extremely dangerous.
+Even if you have a life vest on, even if you’re an experienced swimmer, that is a dangerous body of water, and you should never be seeking recreational time out in that water.”

+Buckner said this is the third drowning to happen in the same area within the last week.